Saddam2360/sunnah-life-360/README.md

 Contributing or sponsoring future (inshaAllah)

 🙏 Acknowledgements
-Flutter & Firebase for the amazing tech stack
+Flutter and Firebase the amazing tech stack

 All contributors and translators

-The global Muslim Ummah for the inspiration 🌍
+The global Muslim Ummah the inspiration 🌍
-May Allah accept this effort and make it sadaqah jariyah for everyone involved.
+May Allah accept this effort and make it sadaqah jariyah everyone involved.

 🌟 Don't forget to Star this repo and Share with others if you find it useful!